balloonwj/flamingo/README.md

-### flamingo
+### Flamingo

 #### Introduction

-flamingo is a high-performance & light-weight open-source IM software.
-We have server side, Windows pc version and android version so far, and Wechat version and IOS version is under developing.
+Flamingo is a high-performance & light-weight open-source IM software.
+It has server side, Windows pc version and android version so far, and Wechat version and IOS version is under developing.

 #### Feature List

-Flamingo has implemented these features below（Remind that we just list the features here related to network communication，as to some other features,  you can explore them by yourself.）
+Flamingo has implemented these features below（Remind that we just list the features here related to network communication, as to some other features,  you can explore them in Flamingo by yourself.）

 - user registering